 - the firm does not pay its annual participation fees in full and on time

-- IIROC or the MFDA revokes or suspends the firm’s membership and the membership is a requirement of the category of the firm’s registration
+- CIRO revokes or suspends the firm’s membership and the membership is a requirement of the category of the firm’s registration

 For more information, please refer to part 10 of National Instrument 31-103 Registration Requirements, Exemptions and Ongoing Registrant Obligations (NI 31-103).

 Automatic suspension for individuals

 An individual’s registration is automatically suspended when any of the following occur:

 - the individual ceases to have authority to act as a registered individual on behalf of the sponsoring firm because their employment, partnership or agency relationship with the firm has changed or ended

 - CIRO revokes or suspends the individual’s approval to conduct securities related business on behalf of any CIRO member firm

 - the sponsoring firm has been suspended in that category of registration and as a result, the registration of each dealing, advising or associate advising representative acting on behalf of the firm in that category is also suspended